FKT Guidelines

 Direction

-Loops and Point-Point routes can be run in either direction; thus there usually is no Variation established and the Route will not specify which direction.
-A few major/premier routes do have separate Variations for the direction traveled (N-S or S-N on the Appalachian Trail and Pacific Crest Trail, for example).
-Furthermore, Loops can be started/finished at any one point.
+Loops and point-to-point routes can be run in either direction; thus there usually is no variation established and the route will not specify a direction.
+A few major routes do have separate variations for the direction traveled (N-S or S-N on the Appalachian Trail and Pacific Crest Trail, for example), and this may also apply to point-to-point routes with substantial net elevation change.
+Loops and out-and-back routes may be started and finished at any point.

-On a single effort you may set both an FKT for the Point-Point (or Ascent) and the Out-Back (or Up-Down) variations; however please submit two Add an FKT forms.
+On a single effort, you may set both an FKT for the one-way and round-trip variations; however please submit two Add an FKT forms.

-One mountain may have numerous trails to the top; rather than list them as separate Routes, these are usually listed as Variations on one Route.
+One mountain may have numerous trails to the top; rather than list them as separate routes, these are usually listed as variations on one route or as an open route from a starting point to the summit.

 Laps

 There can be a Variation for multiple laps on one route, such as multiple Grand Canyon Crossings.
-The number of laps should be logical, such as 10 or 20 laps, or number completed within 24 hours.
-We always allow 2 laps as a Variation; submit the new route form to request that; more than 2 laps will be for special circumstances only.
+For shorter routes, the number of laps should be logical, such as 10 or 20 laps, or number completed within 24 hours.

 Season

-Routes can be run in any season, and weather varies from year to year, so usually there is no Variation for season.
-A few major routes with a tradition of seasonality may have a separate Variation for winter (between the winter solstice and spring equinox).
+Routes can be run in any season and weather varies from year to year, so usually there is no variation for season.
+A few major routes with a tradition of seasonality may have a separate variation for winter (between the winter solstice and spring equinox, unless there is a prevailing local definition of winter that differs).

 Premier Routes (Updated for 2022)